platformsh/platformsh-docs/src/overview/pricing.md

 Development environments have less resources than production environments.

-## Production - Standard / Medium / Large / Extra Large / Double Extra Large
+## Production

-The live environment (master) of a production plan has more resources than the development environments of the project.
+The live environment (master) of a production plan has more resources than the development environments of the project. https://platform.sh/pricing lists the resources available per plan (these are always only the production environment resources) the development environment have their own resources, and are not counted towards the limit.
 You can map domain names to your master environment.
 SSL support is always included.

-Production plans come in three flavors:

-* Standard: with 2GB of dedicated memory
-* Medium: with 4GB of dedicated memory
-* Large: with 6GB of dedicated memory
-* Extra Large: with 12GB of dedicated memory
-* Double Extra Large: with 24GB of dedicated memory

 ### Multiple Applications in a single project